Elite North Koreans aren’t opposed to exploiting internet for financial gain

-According to a report from Recorded Future, it seems the ruling elite in North Korea are now using the Internet more and more to take advantage of money-making opportunities and avoid various economic sanctions.
-Not only is the Kim regime utilizing interbank transfer systems, online gaming, and even cryptocurrencies, they’re exploiting them for money.
+According to a report, it seems the ruling elite in North Korea are now using the Internet more and more to take advantage of money-making opportunities and avoid various economic sanctions.
+Not only is the Kim regime utilising interbank transfer systems, online gaming, and even cryptocurrencies, but they’re exploiting them for money.

 The report reveals that some Singapore-based North Korea-enablers are running what’s called Marine Chain.io, which appears to be a cryptocurrency scam.
 In addition to this, there could also be links between the DPRK and Interstellar cryptocurrency (also known as HUZU, or HOLD).

-As to Marine Chain.io, their website says it is an asset-backed cryptocurrency with the main goal of tokenization of ships.
+As to Marine Chain.io, their website says it is an asset-backed cryptocurrency with the main goal of the tokenisation of ships.
 Some Redditors, however, were quick to notice similarities between the scammers’ websites and another one in the niche.

 How does the scam work?

-Initially, the website promises a stable cryptocurrency that’s backed by the real-world assets.
-Unfortunately, they simply aren’t providing the service as promised and, once they’re happy with the number of investors, they close the website and run off with the money.
+Initially, the website promises a stable cryptocurrency that’s backed by real-world assets.
+Unfortunately, they simply aren’t providing the service as promised, and once they’re happy with the number of investors, they close the website and run off with the money.

 People behind the scenes

 The report stated that Capt.
-Foong, a member of Marine Chain, belonged to a wider group of enablers help North Korea in their attempts to escape international sanctions.
-This time they used cryptocurrencies to get funds for the regime, and also to launder funds.
+Foong, a member of the Marine Chain, belonged to a wider group of enablers helping North Korea in its attempts to escape international sanctions.
+This time, they used cryptocurrencies to get funds for the regime, and also to launder funds.

-According to GroupIB, a cybersecurity company, about 14 cryptocurrency exchanges lost nearly $900 million in cyber-attacks between 2017 and 2018.
-Their report suggested that North Korean hackers from the well know Lazarus group are responsible for at least five of these attacks.
+According to GroupIB, a cybersecurity company, about 14 cryptocurrency exchanges lost nearly $900 million in cyberattacks between 2017 and 2018.
+Their report suggested that North Korean hackers from the well-known Lazarus group are responsible for at least five of these attacks.

 Internet in DPRK

-It’s a well-known fact that North Korea has severe restrictions as to the Internet.
+It’s a well-known fact that North Korea has severe restrictions on the Internet.
 It is simply forbidden there.
 Only some of the ordinary people can access Kwangmyong, which is a local intranet.
-But it is lesser-known that the ruling elite and few privileged geeks are allowed to use the Internet in full.
+But it is lesser-known that the ruling elite and a few privileged geeks are allowed to use the Internet in full.

 When Recorded Future started to monitor activities of North Korea scammers, they noticed specific traffic spikes on weekends with a particular focus on content streaming and online gaming.
-In 2018, behavior started to change and online activity increased during the week; suggesting those privileged began accessing the global network at work.
+In 2018, behaviour started to change, and online activity increased during the week, suggesting that those privileged began accessing the global network at work.

-Starting in the second quarter of 2018, the researchers saw a substantial increase in the use of anonymization technologies like the Onion Router (Tor) and the Transport Security Layer (TSL) protocol.
-Other traffic obfuscation tools were also being used and this included.
-For example, recently the DPRK tech gurus have started to hunt for VPS and VPN deals.
+Starting in the second quarter of 2018, the researchers saw a substantial increase in the use of anonymisation technologies like the Onion Router (Tor) and the Transport Security Layer (TLS) protocol.
+Other traffic obfuscation tools were also being used, and this included.
+For example, recently, the DPRK tech gurus have started to hunt for VPS and VPN deals.

 In total, three IP addresses were used for outbound connections.
 One of them belongs to the North Korea IP range.
-Other two addresses belong to Russia and China.
+The other two addresses belong to Russia and China.